Julia-XAI/ExplainableAI.jl/README.md

 Explainable AI in Julia.

-This package implements interpretability methods for black box models, with a focus on local explanations and attribution maps.
+This package implements interpretability methods for black box models, with a focus on local explanations and attribution maps in input space.
 It is similar to [Captum][captum-repo] and [Zennit][zennit-repo] for PyTorch and [iNNvestigate][innvestigate-repo] for Keras models.